-- Kids with ADHD usually benefit from ADHD accommodations established by parents and teachers.
-These classroom accommodations are made after a careful examination of the ADHD symptoms and are intended to help support and improve the identified problems that children may be having in school.
-Parents can talk to teachers about the possible accommodations that can be made for their individual children and these should be recorded in any support documentation created by the school.
+Children with Attention Deficit Hyperactivity Disorder (ADHD) usually benefit from ADHD accommodations established by parents and teachers.
+These classroom accommodations should be made after careful consideration of a child’s ADHD symptoms and are intended to help support with challenges that children may be having in school.
+Parents should talk to teachers about the possible accommodations that can be made for their individual children and these should be recorded in any support documentation created by the school.

 Create Opportunities for Children with ADHD to Move Around